-- b) System owners should develop a Business Continuity Plan (BCP) for the adopted cloud services, which includes, at a minimum, the following scenarios: - i.
+- a) System owners should follow the "Business Continuity Management Standard" to conduct a business impact analysis and assess how changes in cloud service adoption may impact the cloud environment's systems or data. - b) System owners should develop a Business Continuity Plan (BCP) for the adopted cloud services, which includes, at a minimum, the following scenarios: - i.
 Loss of the CSP's public cloud services; - ii.
-Loss of third-party dependent capabilities. - System owners should conduct regular BCP drill tests to ensure that all relevant stakeholders, including the CSP, understand the BCP procedures and that the BCP functions properly.
+Loss of third-party dependent capabilities. - c) System owners should conduct regular BCP drill tests to ensure that all relevant stakeholders, including the CSP, understand the BCP procedures and that the BCP functions properly.

-11.11.4 Disaster Recovery (DR)
+10.10.4 Disaster Recovery (DR)

 - a) System owners should define and agree on the disaster recovery arrangements with the CSP, including: - i.
 Recovery Point Objective ("RPO") and Recovery Time Objective ("RTO"); - ii.
 Restoration priorities; - iii.
 Location of the disaster recovery site(s); - iv.
 Roles and responsibilities of the recovery teams; - v.
-Lines of communications during the DR arrangements. - b) System owners should ensure the CSP's practice of disaster recovery complies with ISO27001 certification by performing regular drill tests (e.g., annually) and having test reports in place that cover the exercise scope, final outcomes, and recommendations.
+Lines of communications during the DR arrangements.

-11.12 Compliance
+10.11 Compliance

-11.12.1 Compliance with Applicable Standards and Regulatory Requirements
+10.11.1 Compliance with Applicable Standards and Regulatory Requirements

-- a) System owners should conduct a security assessment or engage an independent third-party assessor to conduct a security assessment on the adopted cloud applications, infrastructure, and backend systems against the requirements outlined in this document, regulations, and industry best practices on a regular basis (e.g., annually). - b) System owners should ensure the CSP regularly conducts third-party audits and/or security assessments against its information security policies, regulatory requirements, and industry best practices at a mutually agreed frequency (e.g., annually). - c) System owners should discuss with the CSP the applicable criteria for audit and service level measurement and agree with them on the extent of the University's access to the CSP's environment for audit and compliance verification. - d) System owners shall request and review the CSP's third-party audit reports or compliance certificates (e.g., ISO 27001, ISO 27018, SOC2 Type 1 and Type II report) to verify its level of compliance with globally recognized industry security standards. - e) System owners shall ensure the CSP is CSA STAR Level 2 (attestation) compliant or completes the CSA STAR Level 1 Self-Assessment.
-The Consensus Assessments Initiative Questionnaire created by the Cloud Security Alliance can be used as a reference set of questions for assessing a CSP. - f) System owners shall obtain security vetting from Information Security Unit (ISU) of CSC if the cloud services being utilized will store or process information categorized as CONFIDENTIAL or RESTRICTED.
+- a) System owners shall request and review the CSP's third-party audit reports or compliance certificates (e.g., ISO 27001, ISO 27018, SOC2 Type 1 and Type II report) to verify its level of compliance level with globally recognized industry security standards. - b) System owners shall ensure the CSP is CSA STAR Level 2 (attestation) compliant or completes the CSA STAR Level 1 Self-Assessment.
+The Consensus Assessments Initiative Questionnaire created by the Cloud Security Alliance can be used as a reference set of questions for assessing a CSP. - c) System owners shall obtain security vetting from Information Security Unit (ISU) of OCIO if the cloud services being utilized will store or process information categorized as CONFIDENTIAL or RESTRICTED.
 System owner shall make sure cloud services provider to comply Standard Security Requirements set out in Appendix A during provision the cloud services.